-Cold snow forest climates occur in the large continental area in the northern hemisphere between 40°-70° north latitudes in Europe,

-Asia and North America.
+Cold snow forest climates! occur in the large ; continental area in the I northern hemisphere between 40 -70 north latitudes in Europe, j Asia and North America.
 Cold snow forest climates are divided into two types:

-- (i) Df- cold climate with humid winter;
+- 1. Df- cold climate with humid winter;

-- (ii) Dw- cold climate with dry winter.
+- 2. Dw- cold climate with dry winter.

-- (iii) The severity of winter is more pronounced in higher latitudes.
+- 3. The severity of winter is more pronounced in higher latitudes.